-Enoch's defense of Indispensabilism presupposes a specific kind of foundationalist picture of the structure of epistemic justification.
+Enoch's defense of Indispensabilism presupposes a foundationalist picture of the structure of epistemic justification.
 On this picture, certain belief-forming methods are epistemically derivative while others are epistemically basic.
 Consider an example of an epistemically derivative method: someone might be justified in using the results of a DNA test as evidence of paternity, but only because she has prior evidence of the reliability of the test.
 By contrast, consider belief-forming methods such as reliance on sense-perception and memory, inference to the best explanation, and inference rules like modus ponens.
-Enoch claims that these methods are epistemically basic: using these methods can produce defeasibly epistemically justified belief, even when we lack independent epistemic
+Enoch claims that these methods are epistemically basic: using these methods can produce defeasibly epistemically justified belief, even when we lack independent epistemic justification for

-&lt;sup>6 Here are two examples.
-First, Premise (3) is challenged by the existence of credible anti-intuitionist approaches to moral epistemology.
-Second, with premises (2) and (5), Enoch faces a version of a dilemma he himself has pressed against the constitutivist: the more you build into a conception of practical deliberation, the less plausible it is that doing that is rationally non-optional (2011b, 71-2).
-We find it especially doubtful that belief in the existence of ethical facts, as conceived of by Robust Realism is deliberatively indispensable.
-For related challenges, see (Husi 2013, §4), (Lenman, 2014), and (Björnsson and Olider, forthcoming).
+7 Premise (3) could reasonably be challenged by purveyors of anti-intuitionist approaches to moral epistemology.
+With premises (2) and (5), Enoch faces a version of a dilemma he himself has pressed against the constitutivist: the more you build into a conception of deliberation, the less plausible it is that doing that is rationally non-optional (2011b, 71-2).
+We find it especially doubtful that belief in an explanatorily robust form of naturalistic realism (whatever its other vices) would not suffice to vindicate deliberation.
+For a challenge to the assumption that belief in any sort of substantive or authoritative normativity is indispensable to deliberation, see (Husi 2013, §4).

-justification for using them (Enoch 2011b, 58; cf. Enoch and Schechter 2008).
+using them (Enoch 2011b, 58; cf. Enoch and Schechter 2008).
 For uniformity, we will call these methods sources of basic epistemic justification.

-Enoch argues that philosophers who endorse the foundationalist picture face the burden of explaining the facts in virtue of which only some belief forming methods are basic justifiers (Enoch 2011b, 59ff, Enoch and Schechter 2008, 547).
+Enoch argues that philosophers who endorse the foundationalist picture face the burden of explaining the facts in virtue of which only some belief forming methods are basic justifiers (Enoch 2011, 59ff, Enoch and Schechter 2008, 547).
 What, we might demand, explains the contrast between reliance on memory and reliance on DNA testing?
 Note that this is not a request for an epistemic justification for treating certain sources as basic.
-Rather, the question is: what explains why these sources have the status of being epistemically basic?
+Rather, the question is: what explains why these sources have that very status of being epistemically basic?

 Enoch calls the sort of explanation he is after here a "vindication".
-The details of Enoch's own glosses on this term are not totally clear.
-We will understand a vindication as an explanation of the distinctive epistemic status of the methods that are basic sources of justification, where this explanation fits with (or ideally supports) the intuitive normative significance of these sources.
-This is in contrast to an explanation that debunks that purported significance or reforms it away (cf. 2011b, 60).
+Enoch's own glosses on this term are not totally clear in the details.
+We will understand a vindication as an explanation of the distinctive epistemic status of the methods that are basic sources of justification, where this explanation supports, rather than debunks (or reforms away), the intuitive normative significance of these sources (cf. 2011b, 60).
 One might be able to provide a vindication in this sense by using one of a variety of different types of philosophical explanation.
 We think that Enoch's own approach to offering a vindication is best understood as a grounding account: a metaphysical account that explains the facts in virtue of which certain sources provide basic epistemic justification.
 We join Enoch in taking the demand for a vindication of the sources of basic epistemic justification to be forceful (modulo the controversial assumption of the truth of foundationalism).
 And we are happy to grant for the sake of argument that such a vindication should take the form of a grounding account.
 Our concern in this section is with the specific grounding account that Enoch proposes.
-Enoch originally developed the core of this account in joint work with Joshua Schechter (Schechter and Enoch 2006, §6; Enoch and Schechter 2008).